 To further confuse the matter, certain books and book chapters can be considered scholarly sources, depending upon the author, content and intended audience (here's a scholarly humanities book and a scholarly science book).
 Peer review, however, is a process only applied to journal articles and is not applied to books and book chapters.

 For a given assignment, always check with your professor if you are unsure about the types of outside information sources that are acceptable for use.

 Scholarly peer reviewed articles are included in many library databases.
-Use a research guide to find the best database for your subject or use the Scholarly Articles tab in the search box on the library homepage.
+Use a research guide to find the best database for your subject or use the Scholarly Articles tab in the JEWL search box on the library homepage.
 You can also use the library's Databases A-Z tool to find a list of library databases by subject or discipline.
 Here is a sample search using the JEWL Search Scholarly Articles tab on the library home page.

 1. Enter your keywords / topics.

 2. On the search results page, use the filters in the left column under the "Limit To" menu:

 This video--courtesy of Vanderbilt University--explains the difference between scholarly journals and popular magazines.
 (3:10)